 - Pour the coconut oil mixture into one of the bowls of dry ingredients.
 Use your hands to mix it all together, breaking apart chunks as you go.
 If you would like to adjust the color, melt a little bit more coconut oil and stir in the dye.
 Then pour it into your bath bomb mixture and continue mixing.

-- Do this, except with different food coloring, for the two remaining bowls.
+- Do this, except with different food coloring or essential oils, if desired, for the two remaining bowls.

 - Pack the mixtures into whatever mold you like (I used plastic fillable balls from the craft store), layering the colors on top of each other and along the sides of the mold.
 If using a ball mold, pack each side until overflowing, and squeeze both halves together to close.